Property & Capital Equipment

 Property Associated with External Sponsors

-All property purchased or constructed with external funding, or provided by an external sponsor, regardless of whether the title is retained by the sponsor or the University, must be inventoried, tracked and disposed of in accordance with the terms and conditions of the external sponsor's requirements.
+All property purchased or fabricated with external funding, or provided by an external sponsor, regardless of whether the title is retained by the sponsor or the University, must be inventoried, tracked, and disposed of in accordance with the terms and conditions of the external sponsor’s requirements.
 This is applicable to sponsored project assets as defined by the sponsor.

-Property purchased by University Procurement Services with external University funds, where a designated entity other than the University will receive the property and title, will not be inventoried unless stipulated by the agreement with the entity providing the funding.
-It is the responsibility of the department initiating the purchase to notify the Procurement Service Center when these items are not required to be inventoried.
+Property purchased through System Supply Chain with external or University funds, where a designated entity other than the University will receive the property and title, will not be inventoried unless stipulated by the agreement with the entity providing the funding.
+It is the responsibility of the department initiating the purchase to notify System Supply Chain (Surplus Property and Asset Management) when these items are not required to be inventoried.

 Reference: BPM 210, Sponsored Programs